 Once the detox phase is complete, the individual then enters an inpatient or outpatient addiction treatment program that will provide the support and education to help them lead a Xanax-free life.

-The Treatment Specialist consists of a team of addiction experts who understand how easily a Xanax addiction can sneak up on a person.
+The Treatment Specialist will connect you with a treatment center that consists of a team of addiction experts who understand how easily a Xanax addiction can sneak up on a person.
 The specialists offer a free assessment tool that helps them determine the level of care needed for treating your specific Xanax use disorder, and can then locate high quality detox and treatment absolutely free of charge.
-For more information about how long does it take to detox from Xanax, please contact The Treatment Specialist today at (866) 644-7911.
+For more information about how long does it take to detox from Xanax, please contact a Treatment Specialist today at (866) 644-7911.